AxleGreaser/AxlesBuildProcess/README.md

 First: It's name is spelled in English not USian. <small><small><small>(Yes I've seen the Oxford English dictionary entry for Localize it did not recolour my judgement.)</small></small></small>

 Prohibited by design are things that would on visual inspection allow a *ckan* file to look Ok but actually not be.
 Such things include stronger restrictions on *whitespace*, where *json* has zero restrictions on whitespace. **Goal**: Basically if a *CkanLocaliser* valid file looks visually, to a human Okay, it is Okay.
 The are no sneaky name value pairs hiding at the ends of lines or anything.
 There are no weird **UTF8** chars that do things on your display you have never seen before.
+Yes as a design choice ckan does allow all the charcters, this is developers tool.
+Functional trumps aesthetics.

 I am still in the air on allowing arrays with a trailing comma and hence missing values.
 I don't like that. but.
 Seems like a common/frequent 'error'.
 EG: `"author": [AxleGreaser,]`